pradeep3sep/interviewquestion/README JavaScript.md

   alert("You work will be lost");
 };
 ```

-> ### What is babel
-Babel is a JavaScript transpiler to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.
-Some of the main features are listed below,

-* Transform syntax
-* Polyfill features that are missing in your target environment (using @babel/polyfill)
-* Source code transformations (or codemods)

 > ### What are the differences between for...of and for...in statements
 Both for...in and for...of statements iterate over js data structures.
 The only difference is over what they iterate: